saparkhan99/rrt_dubins/README.md

 Generate paths for the training of neural network.

 # paths_many.py
-Creates multiple paths, compares their distance and chooses the snallest one.
+Creates multiple paths, compares their distance and chooses the smallest one.